Consult Compendium

 Students Admission Requirements

-For admission to some postgraduate programmes, candidates are required to have proficiency in English that can be demonstrated through internationally certificates of English Language Proficiency (e.g. IGCSE, IELTS, TOEFL).
+For admission to some postgraduate programmes, candidates are required to have proficiency in English that can be demonstrated through international certificates of English Language Proficiency (e.g. IGCSE, IELTS, TOEFL).
 For the majority of programmes of study applicants for PhD Degree must be holders of a Master Degree.

 Private Universities Undergraduate Studies The general admission requirement for entry to an undergraduate programme of study is a recognised Secondary School Leaving Certificate or equivalent.
 Some programmes may have additional requirements, in which case, they are specified separately under the relevant programme requirements.
 English is often the main language of instruction at Private Universities.
-Students may be required either to take an English test before registering for classes, or to prove that they have passed an internationally recognised English exam which indicates their level of English proficiency.
+Students may be required either to take an English test before registering for classes, or to prove that they have passed an internationally recognised English examination which indicates their level of English proficiency.

 Public and Private Institutions of Higher Education Post-Secondary Certificates and Diplomas (1, 2, 3 years duration) Admission requirements may vary depending on the Institutions’ requirements.
 However, the following two are necessary: